httpbnry/tryhackme-2025-adventofcyber/Room6_Egg_xecutable/notes.md

 Now we can see a lot of information about the file without having to execute it.

 First of all things you can see `file > sha256`, this is the **Checksum**, which is a identifier for the executable.
 Lets keep a note of this to answer **QUESTION 1 of the room**

+Next, we are going to check the strings, in the left side, you can see a section called **strings**, click on that.

+> It might take a while to load.

+Here, we are going to answer **question two**. *So lets search for a string with the THM flag format (*THM{....}*).

+You can be more effective by hitting on **values** so that it sorts it self in alphabetical order.

+## DYNAMIC ANALYSIS

+In this section is going to introduce us to **Dynamic Analysis**, which envolves executing the malicious sample to identify its behaviour.

+#### Regshot

+Regshot is widely used utility in analysing malware on windows.
+It works by **creating snapshots of the registry**, one before its ran and one after.
+Comparing results for answers.

+> Malware aims to **establish persistence**, meaning it seeks to run as soon as device is switched on.

+Before running `HopHelper.exe`, lets create a snapshot of our current registry.

+Booting up **RegShot**, lets capture the system as it already is.
+So we hit on **1st shot** (this might take a few minutes to complete).

+**After the capture is taken** we can boot up `HopHelper.exe`, after that, we take **another snapshot** to compare both.

+After the second snapshot is taken, we hit **Compare**.

+With the results we can answer **Question number 3** (Full path of modified registry value)

+> **Remember:** Persistance seeks to run as soon as the user boots up the computer.
+Look for the word `run`.

+#### ProcMon

+Now we are going to use **ProcMon** (*Process Monitor*) which is used to monitor and investigate how processes are interacting with the windows operating system.
+Its a powerfull tool to see exactly what a process is doing.

+Lets open the shortcut in the **desktop**, it will automaticly capture events of various on the system.

+We open up `HopHelper.exe` again and check ProcMon to see how it interacts with the system.

+First of all we can see a **TCP send** operation to a external ip.

+> Another way to search this is using the filter tool: where we can filter by displaying **Process name** with the names TCP Send, etc..

+After many failed attempts, i filtered so only TCP operations show up using:

+`Operation` `Contains` `TCP` then `include`

+Then hitting ok, after scrolling you can see some use a protocol very commonly used.

+---

+I think the bonus questions answer is **Akami** but i dont know.

+---

+## SUMMARY / FEEDBACK

+- I really like this room, malware analysis is one of my favorite cybersecurity subjects.

+- It was challanging and i liked that you had to do stuff yourself.